Reviews Strongly Suggest You Don’t Snack While Watching Netflix Series ‘Santa Clarita Diet’ With Drew Barrymore

 But then there seems to be some discussion about the difference between a “zombie show” and a “cannibalism show,” and figuring out which one Santa Clarita Diet truly is.
 But regardless, it’s safe to say, if you are squeamish, regardless of the distinction, this isn’t the show for you, no matter how much you like Drew Barrymore.
 But if it’s important to know whether the emphasis is on zombie or cannibal, The Verge has a theory.

-“To be perfectly honest I think those headlines are subtle efforts on the parts of social media managers to say something other than “zombie show” because zombie show is an incredibly boring phrase at this point in human history.
+“To be perfectly honest I think those headlines are subtle efforts on the parts of social media managers to say something other than ‘zombie show’ because zombie show is an incredibly boring phrase at this point in human history.
 Enough already!
 To answer your question with another question — are all rectangles squares?
 All zombie shows are cannibalism shows but not all cannibalism shows are zombie shows.”

 #Advertising – Santa Clarita Diet: Know your food – https://t.co/KLo5LxTB0S –